pulumi/action-docker-build/README.md

 ## Testing notes

 The tests are themeselves a run in a GitHub Action workflow - see `.github/workflows/test.yml`.
 The tests are hard-coded to use Pulumi's Docker Hub credentials and thus will not work on forks of this PR.
 In addition, the repos to which we push test images (`pulumi/test-action-docker-build*`) are intentionally marked private on Docker Hub to avoid any confusion from Pulumi users downloading these test images because the test images themselves do not do anything useful.

+## Development Notes

+In order to correctly package the release for consumption by external repositories, we must do both of the following:

+1. Run `npm install` to ensure that `node_modules/` is included when the Action is run by another repo.
+(The Action will fail if these are not included.)
+2. Run `npx tsc` to transpile the TypeScript into JS.
+(The action will not include the latest changes unless this command is run.)